webeet-io/_onboarding_data/daily_tasks/day_1/day1_answers.md

 ## Anomalies

 * There is **missing data in several columns**, like **DBN, Register**, and **Building Name**.
-Other rows have N/A across all incident type fields, resulting in a loss of incident information for those records.

-* **Missing DBNs could maybe be reconstructed** using location or building information.
+Missing DBNs could maybe be reconstructed using location or building information.
 Other missing values may need to be omitted or imputed to ensure data accuracy.

 * Some entries report **0 incidents or have missing data (N/A) across all incident types**.
 This could indicate mistakes during data entry or reports of 0 incidents.